MicrosoftDocs/Viva/Viva/engage/work-with-external-users/add-external-participants.md

 They also get an email with the body of the conversation or message.
 They can reply to the email to contribute to the discussion, or select the link to **Reply on Viva Engage**.
 If they choose to **Reply on Viva Engage**, they'll go to the Viva Engage registration page.

-If an external participants no longer wants to participate, they can unsubscribe from a conversation by using either:
+If an external participant no longer wants to participate, they can unsubscribe from a conversation by using either:

 - **Email:** choose the **Unsubscribe from this conversation** link in their email message.